bayumaulanaimran/Pi-Locker/README.md

-Pi-Locker (with Randomized Pin Keypad)
+Pi-Locker (with Randomized Dots Security)
 =========

 **A smart and clean lockscreen replacement for android with unlocking gestures**